covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Unregistration.md

 ### Automatic unregistration with company settings

-To reset the automatic registration with company settings, you should leave the File path for automatic add-on registration field in the Settings: Add-ons dialog â as shown in figure 6 â **empty**.
+To reset the automatic registration with company settings, you should leave the File path for automatic add-on registration field in the Settings: Add-ons dialog ' as shown in figure 6 ' **empty**.